Maserati 4CL and 4CLT: Design

-In the late 1930s, continued rapid development in the increasingly competitive international voiturette class, and the introduction of the Alfa Romeo 158 and ERA B- and C-type models, forced the Maserati brothers into designing a new, square-bore, inline-4-cylinder engine.
+In the late 1930s, continued rapid development in the increasingly competitive international voiturette class, and the introduction of the Alfa Romeo 158 and ERA B- and C-type models, forced the Maserati brothers into designing a new, square-bore, inline-4-cylinder engine, with a bore and stroke of 78 mm for a total displacement of 1,490.85 cc.
 This new engine developed 30–50 bhp more than the previous inline-6, the increase mostly achieved through an increase to four valves per cylinder, coupled to the use of a more powerful supercharger and a small increase in the compression ratio.
 Following customary Maserati practice, the engine was mounted into a chassis design almost identical to that of the 4CL's predecessor: the Maserati 6CM.
 Conventional in its architecture, twin box-section spars ran the length of the car joined, ladder-fashion, by smaller cross members, although the 4CL design did incorporate more aluminium componentry than its forebear.
 Although near-identical in its wheelbase, the 4CL's track was a full 5 cm wider than the 6CM, and sat lower thanks to repositioned spring hangers.

 Enveloping this rather conservative chassis was a low, curvaceous alloy-panel body, built in-house by Maserati.
 Maserati also built a streamlined version of the 4CL from the outset.
 Continued engine development, in response to Alfa Romeo's post-war introduction of two-stage supercharging, began to expose weaknesses in the chassis design.
 In an attempt to improve torsional rigidity Maserati began to experiment with tubular section chassis members.
 These experimental models ran alongside conventional 4CLs throughout the 1947 season, and eventually led to the introduction of the 4CLT in 1948.